-Best AI News RSS Feeds in 2026: 8 Trusted Sources
+Best RSS Feeds for AI News in 2026: 10 Verified Sources

-The best AI news RSS feeds in 2026 are OpenAI News, Hugging Face Blog, MIT Technology Review AI, Google AI Blog, MarkTechPost, arXiv cs.AI, GitHub AI RSS lists, and Reddit AI curation threads.
-These eight sources cover official lab announcements, editorial analysis, and primary research — the three pillars of professional AI monitoring.
+The best RSS feeds for AI news in 2026 are OpenAI News, Anthropic News, Hugging Face Blog, MarkTechPost, MIT Technology Review AI, Ahead of AI by Sebastian Raschka, The Gradient, Last Week in AI, arXiv cs.AI, and The Verge AI.
+These ten sources cover official lab announcements, editorial analysis, and primary research — the three pillars of professional AI monitoring.
+We re-verified every feed URL on May 24, 2026 (see the per-publication quick reference below).
 According to the Stanford HAI AI Index Report 2025, total AI publications nearly tripled from 102,000 to over 242,000 per year between 2013 and 2023, making a curated RSS workflow essential for staying current without drowning in noise.

 | What to Follow | Why It Earns a Spot | Best For | Typical Cadence |